 Once our race is done, stick around for more family fun: the Ann Arbor Jaycees’ Fourth of July Parade with its many floats, costumed marchers, and other festive participants.
 Enjoy the children’s decorated-bike brigade and the music played by our local high-school marching bands.
 Be sure to keep an eye out for our Firecracker 5K overall winners, who’ll be celebrating their success with a parade-style victory lap around Ann Arbor!
 The Fourth of July Parade starts at 10 AM.
 For more information and to learn how you can participate, visit the parade web site.

-Each of our Firecracker 5K and Firecracker 5K: Fourth and Franks participants will receive:
+Each of our Firecracker 5K, Firecracker 5K: Fourth and Franks, and Firecracker 5K: Old Glory participants will receive:

 In addition, the male and female overall and masters winners for the classic Firecracker 5K will each receive a pair of running shoes courtesy of Tortoise and Hare!